Going on a cruise is an unparalleled experience. Yet, most first-time passengers have a nagging concern as they get ready to board.

 Seasickness refers to the unease felt on a moving ship.
 The symptoms may range from nausea, dizziness, and vomiting to vertigo, loss of appetite, and general anxiety.

-Seasickness happens due to sensory conflict.
+The most common cause of seasickness is sensory conflict.
 The cause is the same as any other form of motion sickness you may experience, like airsickness or carsickness.

 The body is staying still in one place, yet the eyes signal to the brain that it is moving forward.
 We use our ears not only for hearing, but also for maintaining balance.
 The eyes and ears do not present synchronized information, and this is what causes motion sickness.

+How long does seasickness last?
 When the cruise ends, the symptoms subside in a few hours without any long-term effects.